It takes a while, sometimes, for a new Night-Child to find control, but Terrance wasn’t like that.

 He even made—with permission, of course—children of his own, vicious and brilliant and sharp humans who deserved to slip the bonds of mortal death, and he taught them to hunt and fight and obey just as he did.

 It was glorious.
 It was togetherness.
 It was family, found and profound, intimate and true.

-If Terrance’s human self had still existed somewhere, he would have had a message for his immortal blood-drinking self.
+If Terrance’s human self had still existed somewhere, he would have had a message for him.
 That message would have simply said this:

 You fecking fool.
 It’s never that easy.

 Terrance grinned up from the card table.
 “Da’,” he greeted.
-He was playing with fashion today, purposely flaunting unbutton wide-collar 1970s glam.
-He’d even adopted some Bowie-style makeup, and spiked his own red hair straight up.
+He was playing with fashion today, purposely flaunting unbuttoned wide-collar 1970s glam with Bowie-style makeup and spiked-up hair.